Marilyn Sheridan <marilyns@...>

 whom I discovered very recently.
 The second moved with her family to

-until the battle of Dunkirk in 1940; alas, I have confirmed (Klarsfeld)
+the battle of Dunkirk in 1940; alas, I have confirmed (Klarsfeld) that all

-that all perished at Auschwitz.
-The third sister (probably the oldest)
+perished at Auschwitz.
+The third sister (probably the oldest) and her

-and her family may have moved to France, but they or some children may
+family may have moved to France, but they or some children may have stayed

-Las Vegas; they are very close, and telephone each other several times a
+Vegas; they are very close, and telephone each other several times a month.

-month.
-The younger R***** brother told his cousins about the letter that I
+The younger R***** brother told his cousins about the letter that I had sent

-had sent to the older brother.
-A few weeks ago, the younger brother and
+to the older brother.
+A few weeks ago, the younger brother and his wife

-his wife traveled to Las Vegas to visit these cousins.
-Because I live in
+traveled to Las Vegas to visit these cousins.
+Because I live in nearby

 The younger brother speaks only Hungarian; and because his wife is a